IBM-Bluemix-Docs/mass-data-migration/import-data.md

 # Importing your data
 {: #migrate-data}

-Start moving data from your source server into a pre-configured storage device by using {{site.data.keyword.mdms_full}.
+Start moving data from your source server into a pre-configured storage device by using {{site.data.keyword.mdms_full}}.
 {: shortdesc}

 ## Accessing the user interface